Gholamreza Ghodsi

 Gholamreza Ghodsi (1925 – 11 December 1989) was a belletrist and poet from Mashhad, Iran.

 Early life and education

 Ghodsi was born in 1925 in Mashhad, Iran.
 His genealogy goes back to Mirza Mohammad Jan Ghodsi Mashhadi, the celebrated poet of Safavid era who was the head of Astan Quds treasury and traveled there at the era of Shah Jahan which was the era of Persian poetry prosperity.
-After completing the primary school, Ghodsi initiated Qadimeh studies.
+After completing primary school, Ghodsi initiated Qadimeh studies.
 He learned Arabic literature, principles of Islamic jurisprudence and logic and philosophy from great scholars of Khorassan like Mohammad Taghi Adib Neyshabouri (Adib Dovom) and Hashem Ghazvini and then studied at Faculty of Theology at University of Mashhad.